sav-che/TL-2/Authors/Suksdorf, Wilhelm Nikolaus {std. Suksd.}.md

-> [!cite] BHL link: this entry starts at [page 85](https://www.biodiversitylibrary.org/item/103683#page/95/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 85](https://www.biodiversitylibrary.org/page/33212127) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Suksdorf, Wilhelm Nikolaus (1850-1932), German (Holstein) born American botanist and plant collector; to the U.S.A.
-1858; in Iowa 1858-1874; at the University of California 1874-1876; from 1876-1932 at Bingen (White Salmon), Klickitat Co., Washington; worked with Asa Gray at Harvard 1886-1888; sold exsiccatae and seeds. (*Suksd.*).
+1858; in Iowa 1858-1874; at the University of California 1874-1876; from 1876-1932 at Bingen (White Salmon), Klickitat Co., Washington; worked with Asa Gray at Harvard 1886-1888; sold exsiccatae and seeds.
+**Abbreviated name**: *Suksd.*

 #### Herbarium and types